How do departments arrange to send Excess University Property to University Surplus & Salvage?

 How do I dispose of fire extinguishers?

-Fire extinguishers are disposed of through Environmental Health and Safety.
+Dispose of fire extinguishers through the Office of Environmental Health and Safety.

 How does my department surplus X-Ray type equipment, scintillation units or other like property?

-Please contact the Radiological Health Department before sending this type of equipment to University Surplus & Salvage.
+Please contact the Office of Environmental Health and Safety before sending this type of equipment to University Surplus & Salvage.

 What is the disposal procedure for refrigeration equipment or equipment containing Freon?